-California Penal Code 149 PC states that “every public officer who, under color of authority, without lawful necessity, assaults or beats any person” is guilty of a misdemeanor.
+Penal Code 149 PC makes it a misdemeanor offense in California when a “public officer who, under color of authority, without lawful necessity, assaults or beats any person.”
 A conviction is punishable by up to one year in jail and fines of up to $10,000.00.

 In other words, public officers such as police have no license to physically touch or hurt anyone unless they have “lawful necessity.”
 Examples of situations that may give public officers “lawful necessity” to batter or assault someone include when: